ciabytes/ciabytes/README.md

 I'm Ciabytes.
 I like building things, learning by doing, and exploring the connection between business and technology.

-Currently sudyng ADS and focusing on back-end, data and Machine Learning.
+Currently sudying ADS and focusing on back-end, data and Machine Learning.